 Jeffrey Baden hired as Executive Director.

-Major ECC renovations completed to update Infant/Toddler rooms, hallways, and KidZone afterschool room.
+Major renovations completed to update Infant/Toddler rooms, hallways, and KidZone rooms.